apache/flink/docs/content/docs/concepts/glossary.md

 #### Operator Chain

 An operator chain consists of two or more consecutive [operators](#operator) without any repartitioning in between.
-Operators within the same operator chain forward records to each other directly without going through serialization or Flink's network stack.
+This can allow Flink to forward records to each operator in the operator chain directly without going through serialization or Flink's network stack.
 This is a useful optimization and increases overall throughput while decreasing latency.
 The chaining behavior can be configured.

 #### Operator State